Inkling 975B vs Your 3090: The Real Memory Math (2026)

 Inkling is a Mixture-of-Experts transformer: 975B total parameters, 41B active per token, 66 layers, 6 of 256 routed experts plus 2 shared on each token.
 1M context.
 Pretrained on 45 trillion tokens of text, images, audio and video.
 It takes text, images and audio in, and emits text only.
 Video was a pretraining diet, not an input you can use.
 All of that is straight from the model card.

 One wrinkle worth knowing before you quote the headline number: Hugging Face’s own metadata for the repo counts 952B parameters, not 975B.
-TML says 975B.
-The gap is probably an embedding or expert-counting convention, but the two primary sources disagree, so don’t cite 975B as though HF corroborates it.
+TML says 975B, and Artificial Analysis’ model-size chart independently lists Inkling at 975B total / 41B active, so two of the three sources agree and the odd one out is HF’s own repo metadata.
+The gap is probably an embedding or expert-counting convention.
+It’s a rounding argument, not a scandal — but don’t cite 975B as though HF corroborates it, because it doesn’t.

 The benchmark story is where it gets interesting, and where the press releases stop being useful.
 Artificial Analysis put Inkling at 41 on its Intelligence Index and called it the leading open-weights release from a U.S. lab.
 True.
 That “U.S.” is carrying a freight train.